open/close all folders

 - Law & Order:

 - In episode 8x14, "Grief", one of the more disturbing episodes of the series, a woman was accused of paying off a hospital orderly to impregnate her comatose daughter.
-A Downer Ending all around due to the fact that the daughter dies after delivering a healthy baby via C-Section.
+A Downer Ending all around since the daughter dies after delivering a healthy baby via C-Section.
 And the parents of the orderly sue for custody of the baby.

 - There's "Seed," which, in a somewhat "softer" example, reveals that the in vitro fertilization doctor that a bunch of women have relied on has been using his own sperm for every impregnation.
 The DA's office can't make rape stick, however, so they go for fraud instead.
 Then can't make that stick because none of the parents involved are willing to come forward and press charges (this one is based on a true story, at least the "doctor using his own sperm" part).